jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 Logic in this context means that if this happens, then that should be given as an answer.
 There are numerous optimizers and numerous review articles comparing different optimizers @Zhang2015 @Cheng2016 @Gharehchopogh2019 @Li2021a @Gad2022.
 The aim of this work is not to explain the individual optimization algorithms in detail.
 However, where further explanations are deemed necessary for understanding, these will be provided.

 It was stated that the goal is to find a global minimum and not maximum.
 Searching for a global maximum is feasible both mathematically and programmatically.
 However, in science and industry, the search is usually for the minimum.
 This has evolved over time and could potentially be described as an unwritten, internationally recognized norm.
-If the function $f(x)$ is to be minimized, this could also be defined as a maximization problem, as shown in equation @eq_105.
+If the function $f(x)$ is to be minimized, this could also be defined as a maximization problem, as shown in  @eq_105.

 $ min f(x) = - max -f(x) $ <eq_105>